CyanChew/emomo/REAL.md

 ```bash
 python main.py --teleop --save --output-dir data/demos
 ```
-> **Note**: If this errors, in [`real_env.py`](https://github.com/jimmyyhwu/tidybot2/blob/main/real_env.py#L31) you can comment out these lines to disable camera-streaming and re-run the script to minimally test that the robot itself is teleoperable, ignoring cameras:
+> **Debugging Tip**: If this errors, in [`real_env.py`](https://github.com/jimmyyhwu/tidybot2/blob/main/real_env.py#L31) you can comment out these lines to disable camera-streaming and re-run the script to minimally test that the robot itself is teleoperable, ignoring cameras:
   ```bash
   self.base_camera = LogitechCamera(BASE_CAMERA_SERIAL)
   self.wrist_camera = KinovaCamera()